Duchy of Normandy: French appanage

 Although within the royal demesne, Normandy retained some specificity.
 Norman law continued to serve as the basis for court decisions.
 In 1315, faced with the constant encroachments of royal power on the liberties of Normandy, the barons and towns pressed the Norman Charter on the king.
 This document did not provide autonomy to the province but protected it against arbitrary royal acts.
 The judgments of the Exchequer, the main court of Normandy, were declared final.
 This meant that Paris could not reverse a judgment of Rouen.
 Another important concession was that the King of France could not raise a new tax without the consent of the Normans.
 However the charter, granted at a time when royal authority was faltering, was violated several times thereafter when the monarchy had regained its power.

 The Duchy of Normandy survived mainly by the intermittent installation of a duke.
 In practice, the King of France sometimes gave that portion of his kingdom to a close member of his family, who then did homage to the king.
-Philippe VI made Jean, his eldest son and heir to his throne, the Duke of Normandy.
+Philip VI made Jean, his eldest son and heir to his throne, the Duke of Normandy.
 In turn, Jean II appointed his heir, Charles.

 In 1465, Louis XI was forced by the League of the Public Weal to cede the duchy to his eighteen-year-old brother, Charles de Valois.
 This concession was a problem for the king since Charles was the puppet of the king's enemies.
 Normandy could thus serve as a basis for rebellion against the royal power.
 In 1469, therefore, Louis XI convinced his brother under duress to exchange Normandy for the Duchy of Guyenne (Aquitaine).
 Finally, at the request of the cowed Estates of Normandy and to signify that the duchy would not be ceded again, at a session of the Norman Exchequer on 9 November 1469 the ducal ring was placed on an anvil and smashed.
 Philippe de Commynes expressed what was probably a common Norman thought of the time: "It has always seemed good to the Normans and still does that their great duchy really should require a duke" (A tousjours bien semblé aux Normands et faict encores que si grand duchié comme la leur requiert bien un duc).

 Dauphin Louis Charles, the second son of Louis XVI, was again given the nominal title of 'Duke of Normandy' before the death of his elder brother in 1789.